zdharma-continuum/zinit/README.md

 zplg light direnv/direnv
 ```

+Zplugin is the only plugin manager out there currently that has **[Turbo Mode](https://github.com/zdharma/zplugin#turbo-mode)** which yields **39-50% faster loading!**

-Zplugin gives **reports** from plugin load.
-Plugins are no longer black boxes,
+Zplugin gives **reports** from plugin load describing what aliases, functions,
-report will tell what aliases, functions, bindkeys, Zle widgets, zstyles,
+bindkeys, Zle widgets, zstyles, completions, variables, `PATH` and `FPATH`
-completions, variables, `PATH` and `FPATH` elements a plugin has set up.
+elements a plugin has set up.

 Supported is **unloading** of plugin and ability to list, (un)install and
 selectively disable, enable plugin's completions.
-Also, every plugin is
-compiled and user can control this function.

 The system does not use `$FPATH`, loading multiple plugins doesn't clutter
 `$FPATH` with the same number of entries (e.g. `10`).
 Code is immune to